rollyourown-xyz/general-feedback/README.md

 General feedback can be submitted [on Codeberg](https://codeberg.org/rollyourown-xyz/general-feedback/issues), [on GitHub](https://github.com/rollyourown-xyz/general-feedback/issues), [on GitLab](https://gitlab.com/rollyourown-xyz/general-feedback/-/issues) or, alternatively, via our [contact form](https://forms.rollyourown.xyz/contact-us).

 To provide feedback to a specific rollyourown.xyz [project](https://rollyourown.xyz/rollyourown/projects/) or [module](https://rollyourown.xyz/rollyourown/project_modules/), please submit an issue in the repository for that project or module.

+## Copyright, Licences and Trademarks

+For information on copyright, licences and trademarks, see [https://rollyourown.xyz/about/copyright_licenses_trademarks/](https://rollyourown.xyz/about/copyright_licenses_trademarks/).